crf8472/libarcstk/README.md

   can probably do that for you.)
 - Libarcstk offers no network facilities and is not supposed to do so.
-The actual HTTP request for fetching the reference values from AccurateRip is better performed by the HTTP networking client of your choice.
+The actual HTTP request for fetching the reference values from AccurateRip is better performed by the HTTP client of your choice.